awesomephant/blog/posts/everything-i-know-about-alt-text.md

 ## What is alt text?

 "Alt text" is short for "alternative text".
-It's a short piece of text that's used when the image itself isn't available because someone is using a text-only or audio version of your website, they turned off images to save bandwidth, or the network request failed.
+It's a short piece of text that's used _in place_ of an image when it is unavailable.
+This happends when someone uses a text-only or audio version of your website, they turned off images to save bandwidth, or the network request failed.
 Alt text also makes your images more readable for machines, both your own and those [built by others](https://developers.google.com/search/docs/advanced/guidelines/google-images?hl=en#use-descriptive-alt-text).

 It's different to an image caption, which provides _additional_ context to an image and is visible to everyone, or an extended description.